For more than a century,

 Advanced International Studies in Washington, D.C.; the Carey Business

-School, with its five regional campuses; and the School of Education,
+School, with its four regional campuses; and the School of Education,

 with three local campuses.
 Johns Hopkins also has campuses in Nanjing,